A practical guide to Zendesk conversational CRM

 Key features include omnichannel messaging, which unifies conversations from various channels into a single agent view.
 It also integrates built-in AI and automation for handling common questions, along with analytics and reporting to track performance and satisfaction.

-To access the full range of conversational features, you typically need to subscribe to higher-tier Zendesk Suite plans, such as Professional or Enterprise.
-Important capabilities like skills-based routing and a sandbox environment are often gated, and advanced AI can come as an additional add-on.
+To access the full range of conversational features, you can choose from tiered Zendesk Suite plans, such as Professional or Enterprise, designed to match different team sizes.
+These plans offer robust capabilities like skills-based routing and sandbox environments, with advanced AI options available as add-ons.

-Zendesk’s native AI primarily trains on its own Help Center content, which can create a knowledge gap.
-To truly leverage all your company’s knowledge from sources like Google Docs or Confluence, you might need to integrate third-party AI solutions that connect to a wider array of platforms.
+Zendesk's native AI excels at training on its own Help Center content to ensure accuracy.
+To further leverage additional company knowledge from sources like Google Docs or Confluence, you can integrate complementary AI solutions that connect to a wider array of platforms.

-You can supercharge your existing Zendesk setup by integrating a smarter, more flexible AI layer, like eesel AI.
-This allows you to connect to all your knowledge sources, customize AI behavior, and rigorously test performance with past tickets, all while working within your current Zendesk environment.
+You can supercharge your existing Zendesk setup by integrating a flexible AI layer, like eesel AI.
+This allows you to connect to all your knowledge sources, customize AI behavior, and rigorously test performance with past tickets, all while working seamlessly within your current Zendesk environment.

 Share this post